raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

 	[]
 	```

 - That's not what we wanted.
 The problem is that newlines (`\n`) stop the regex search.
-A `flag` added to the search can sort this out though.
+Adding a `flag` to the search can sort this out though:

 	```python
 	import re